Manojnaik123/React-Udemy-Course/Documentation-Section-03-React-Course-main/README.md

 >After downloading and extracting the folder we need to run (npm install) to install all required packages.

->After installing use command (npm run dev) to start the project and (control c) to exit the dev env
+>After installing use command (npm run dev) to start the project and (control c) to exit the dev env.
+>
+>> If the project dosent run ans shows error "missing script : dev" then use "npm init" command inside the core folder.

 <h1>JSX and React Components </h1>